DRomelli/website/content/publication/_jepp/index.md

 abstract_short: "Women are more likely to be appointed to central bank boards during sovereign debt crises, with a 21.1% increase in likelihood.
 This trend suggests that appointing women to leadership roles in central banks may be seen as a strategy to restore monetary policy credibility during financial distress."

 authors:
-  - name: Andreas Kern
+  - Andreas Kern
-  - name: Bernhard Reinsberg
+  - Bernhard Reinsberg
-  - name: Davide Romelli
+  - Davide Romelli
 date: '2024-08-02'

 highlight: false